What is the Production Possibility Frontier?

 Final Thoughts

 This production possibility frontier shows the maximum output a company can achieve with its limited resources and technology.
-The points on the curve are not fixed, and many factors can influence the curve to shift either inwards (left side) or outwards (right side).
+The points on the curve are not fixed, and many factors can shift the curve either inwards (left side) or outwards (right side).
 Therefore, for a better economic future, a company must implement this model principle as a sustainable practice for resource allocation.

 Recommended Articles